Gold inches up on safe-haven demand ahead of US reciprocal tariffs

 Fed officials are concerned that employment could slip, but the threat of tariff-driven inflation limits their ability to do anything about it.

-Markets also await ADP employment report due later in the day, and non-farm payrolls due on Friday.
+Markets also await the U.S. ADP employment report due later in the day, and non-farm payrolls due on Friday.